rogelioConsejo/fav-imgs/README.md

 - To add an image go to `http://localhost:8080/add`
 - To list existing images goto `http://localhost:8080/list`

+### Important note
+This version is only for local deployment and testing because of some hard-coded values.
+I will update it to make it web-deployable in the future.

 ## Implemented
 - List all images
 - Add image